lamahr0/Titanic_EDA/README.md

 ## Installation
 There are no libraries needed other than the one included in Anaconda distribution and the Python version used is version 3.
+The libraries used are Pandas and Numpy to manipulate the data and Seaborn for visualization.

 ## Motivation